Office of the Dean

 How do the students demonstrate “college readiness” if they haven’t taken all the required courses or STAAR examinations?

 Students who participate in the Early Readiness Graduation Option demonstrate college readiness by achieving minimum required scores on assessments that have been approved by The University of Texas at Austin and Texas A&M University for this purpose, and are used to determine placement and award college credit at the universities.
-When students register for the program, they complete a form on our website.
-The form asks them to indicate which assessments they expect to use to demonstrate their readiness in each of the four core areas and a language other than English.
 During the pilot year, students also must take the ENGAGE diagnostic assessment that is offered by ACT.
 Costs for this assessment will be assumed by The University of Texas and Texas A&M University.
 Students need to be sure to request that the applicable testing agency (examples: ACT for ENGAGE, College Board for Advanced Placement, International Baccalaureate) submit official scores to The University of Texas at Austin.
 It is the responsibility of The University of Texas at Austin to verify that students’ scores qualify them for the Early Readiness Graduation Option.
 Notification will be sent both to the student and to the district.

 Does the student automatically achieve the Recommended High School Program (RHSP)?